Who Is Exempt from Workers’ Compensation in New York?

 Seek Legal Representation For Your Workers' Compensation Claims

-Exemptions from workers’ compensation in New York are complex.
+Exemptions from workers’ compensation in New York are complex, with nuances for specific kinds of workers like New York public servants .
 If your workers’ compensation benefits were wrongly denied or you were misclassified by your employer, our knowledgeable workers’ comp attorneys can help you explore your legal rights and options, including pursuit of your benefits via the Workers’ Compensation Board.

 We are committed to fighting for the rights of injury victims throughout the state.
 You can count on us to provide an open line of communication and vigorous legal representation throughout the life of your case.
 Call (212) 221-1000 or contact us online to schedule a free, confidential consultation.
 Ofrecemos servicios en español.